mira-merkell/clap-clap/README.md

 cargo build -r
 ```

 and look for the compiled dynamical library in `./target/release/`.

-The name
-of the library is OS-specific.
-For example, on Linux it should be
+The name of the library is OS-specific.
+For example, on Linux it should be: `libping_pong.so`.
-`libping_pong.so`.
-Copy the file to where your DAW can find it and rename it to
+Copy the file to where your DAW can find it and rename it to: `ping_pong.clap`.
-`ping_pong.clap`.

-[ping-pong delay]: ./examples/ping-pong/src/lib.rs
+[ping-pong delay]: ./examples/ping-pong/